hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

       --directory string   Directory to use for backend.
 Defaults to $PWD/registry (default "registry") -h, --help               help for registry
   -p, --port int           Port to listen on. (default 5000)
+      --readonly           Run the registry as readonly. (default true)

 Global Flags:
       --cache string       (deprecated flag and currently not used)